List of Bad Girls characters: Denny Blood

-Denny Blood is the enforcer and occasional lover of Shell.
+Danielle "Denny" Blood is the enforcer and occasional lover of Shell.
 She is initially portrayed as thuggish and cruel but later develops to be somewhat caring and kind, especially to her girlfriend Shaz.
 When Shaz is accidentally killed in a fire, Denny seeks revenge on Snowball Merriman, an inmate who causes the fire during her escape.
 Denny later bonds with Yvonne Atkins.